CloudCannon/documentation/_domains/2_custom_domains.md

 title: Custom Domains
 ---

-Only relevant for sites hosted by CloudCannon
+Using a custom domain requires you to purchase one from an external domain registrar.
+We recommend [iwantmyname](http://www.shareasale.com/r.cfm?B=210738&U=852853&M=25581&urllink=https://iwantmyname.com/services/developer/cloud-cannon-custom-domains) as it has a one click install for which avoids the following steps.
 {: .info}

-## Purchasing a domain

-When purchasing a domain, we recommend [iwantmyname](http://www.shareasale.com/r.cfm?B=210738&U=852853&M=25581&urllink=https://iwantmyname.com/services/developer/cloud-cannon-custom-domains).
-Iwantmyname has a one click install for CloudCannon which avoids the following steps.
-However, CloudCannon works with any domain registrar.

----

-## Attaching a domain to a site
+## Adding a custom domain

-Once you have your domain name you can go ahead and add it to your site.
-You can do this in your site settings under the *Domain* tab.
-After entering your domain, submit the form.
+To add a custom domain:

+1. Go to the *Domain* section in *Site Settings*.
+2. Enter the domain name with or without a subdomain

 ![Site settings domain tab with subdomain](/img/domains/example-entered.png){: .screenshot}